-\boldsymbol{B} y submitting this NSCA exam registration, I accept the conditions set forth by the NSCA Certification Committee concerning the administration, reporting of examination scores, and the certification and recertification processes and policies.
-I attest that the information in this registration is true, complete, and correct to the best of my knowledge and is made in good faith.
+I accept the conditions set forth by the NSCA Certification Committee concerning the administration, reporting of examination scores, and the certification and recertification processes and policies listed in the NSCA Certification Handbook.
+I attest that the information contained in this registration is true, complete and correct to the best of my knowledge and is made in good faith.

 I understand that if any information is later determined to be false, the NSCA Certification Committee reserves the right to revoke the certification that has been granted on the basis thereof.
-I also understand that any irregularity including, but not limited to, copying answers; permitting another person to copy answers; falsifying information required for admission to the examination; impersonating another exam candidate; falsifying education or credentials; or providing or receiving unauthorized advice about exam content before, during, or after the examination in connection with any NSCA certification examination could result in immediate revocation of my certification.
-I further understand that the examination questions, certification names, acronyms, and logos are protected under US copyright law and, as such, willful infringement of the copyright is a federal crime.
-I recognize that any unauthorized possession of, use or distribution of, or the act of providing access to NSCA certification examination questions, certificates, NSCA certification logos, abbreviations relating thereto, and any other NSCA certification documents and materials may result in immediate revocation of my certification.
+I also understand that any irregularity including, but not limited to, copying answers; permitting another person to copy answers; falsifying information required for admission to the examination; impersonating another exam candidate; falsifying education or credentials; or providing and/or receiving unauthorized advice about exam content before, during or following the examination in connection with any NSCA Certification examination could result in immediate revocation of my certification.
+I further understand that the examination questions, certification names/acronyms and logos are protected under U.S. copyright law and, as such, willful infringement of the copyright is a federal crime.
+I recognize that any unauthorized possession of, use or distribution of or the act of providing access to NSCA Certification examination questions, certificates, NSCA Certification logos, abbreviations relating thereto and any other NSCA Certification documents and materials may result in immediate revocation of my certification.

 I also recognize and acknowledge that I will abide by the recertification requirements established in order to remain certified.